-When the problem flares up, I place these dogs on a cough suppressant and an anti-inflammatory drug such as prednisone until the problem resolves.
-Pets should not receive prednisone or other steroids for long periods if it can be avoided.
+When the problem flares up, many vets place these dogs on a cough suppressant and an anti-inflammatory drug such as prednisone until the problem resolves.
+It is never wise to give pets prednisone or other steroids for long periods of time if it can be avoided.
 Air humidifiers are also helpful.
-I suggest these dogs wear harnesses rather than collars and I limit their exercise until the cough is better.
+These dogs often do better wear harnesses rather than collars with their exercise limited until their cough is better.
 Various surgical techniques are used to attempt to cure this condition.
 They meet with mixed success.

 Preventing verminous coughs is a mater of sanitation.
 Dog feces need to be collected and disposed of properly.
 Hookworm larva thrive in damp shaded soil.
 One of the best ways to prevent this problem is to keep all your pets on a monthly heartworm medication that is formulated to kill these parasites as well.

 Allergies And Irritants :